Holy Family University

 Admissions into a particular major is not guaranteed.
 Upon transfer, students earn junior standing for matching majors.
 Support and financial incentives, including scholarship awards, are built-in to offer students the best opportunity for success.

 Students who do not qualify for dual admissions, are still eligible to transfer to Holy Family University.
 Please review the list of approved programs below and visit with a Community College of Philadelphia academic advisor or counselor for further assistance.

 Core-to-Core (Community Bridge)

 Holy Family University offers Community College of Philadelphia graduates the benefits of core-to-core under “Community Bridge.”
-Through this, Holy Family University agrees to accept the General Education embedded in Community College of Philadelphia’s Associate in Arts (A.A.) and Associate in Science (A.S.) degrees as meeting all the requirements of its undergraduate General Education requirements.
+Through this, Holy Family University agrees to accept the General Education embedded in Community College of Philadelphia’s Associate in Arts (A.A.), Associate in Science (A.S.) and or Associate in Applied Science (A.A.S.) degrees as meeting all the requirements of its undergraduate General Education requirements.

 These are agreements in which an entire curriculum or program of study is accepted, so graduates of these specific associate degree programs transfer with advanced standing to a matching specific bachelor's degree program at Holy Family University.

 Early Childhood Education Program Agreement for graduates of the Associate in Arts (A.A.) in Education: Early Childhood (Birth to 4th Grade).